 Comfort over style

 You will be moving around a lot and walking long distances so make comfort a priority.
 For any overnight bus rides – wear your PJs.
 For days out, always wear hiking shoes/ walking shoes.

 Whatever you have budgeted- double it.

 South America is more expensive than you think.
 Getting around South America in itself is expensive, not to mention visiting Machu Pichu, the Amazon and other major attractions that you will no doubt want to do.
-For example: my 4 days camping trip into the amazon cost around $500AUD and hiking Machu Picchu costs about the same.
+For example, my 4-day camping trip into the Amazon cost around $500AUD and hiking Machu Picchu costs about the same.

 Prepare to get sick

 Before you leave home, go and see a travel doctor and get all vaccinations that you need.
 Even after doing this, it is highly likely that you will get sick.
 Be prepared.
 Having a rough itinerary as opposed to one set in stone can help.
 If you are feeling unwell, the last thing you will want to be doing is setting off on a 4-day hike or boarding a 20-hour bus ride.

 Not everyone is out to get you – have trust in the locals